mattparmett/gsr-calendar-reservation/readme.md

 Essentially, that's all that's happening here, even though there are many moving parts.
 The only configuration needed is the creation of two Heroku environment variables: `username` and `password`, containing your Spike username and password, through `heroku config:set`.

 Simply upload the app to Heroku, create the two variables, and set your `ifttt-webhook` configuration accordingly.
 Now you can be lazy and make GSR reservations from your calendar -- killing two birds (making the reservation and making an associated event in your calendar) with one stone.
+Only events with titles containing the word "GSR" will be converted into GSR reservations.

 ## Misc.